top of page

 17 Meeting House Lane, Southampton, NY 11968

-Schoolhouse just after its reconstruction in the early summer of 2018
+Red Creek Schoolhouse just after restoration in 2018

 Detail, “Map Showing the Division of the Town of Southampton Among the Proprietors,” as sketched by William S. Pelletreau (1840-1918), undated.
 Document 912 from the Collection of the Suffolk County Historical Society

-Our schoolhouse is said to have been built by Jesse Terry (1801-1864) a successful businessman who worked mostly in growing strawberries and the fishing and processing of Menhaden.
-He and his family owned most of the land in what was then known as South Port and now called Red Cedar Point.
-In this area they had created their own small township with everything you could need form a church to factories to a small shipyard to this one-room schoolhouse.
+The Red Creek Schoolhouse was probably built by Jesse Terry (1801-1864), a successful businessman who grew strawberries as well as fishing and processing Menhaden.
+Terry and his family owned most of the land in South Port, an area now called Red Cedar Point.
+South Port had everything you could need, form a church and factories, to a small shipyard and, of course, a one-room schoolhouse.

 Jesse Terry (1801-1864) via Ancestry.com